 Or, are we really watching a sea change like the Black Lives Matter response to George Floyd’s murder by a policeman?
 Are these the vanguards of an historic commitment to making Earth a home for all of us?
 Stay tuned.
 Things are unfolding in front of our eyes.

 There are two preconditions to making Earth a home for all of us:

-I think this is expressed most clearly in those quote by a Siberian shaman:
+I think this is expressed most clearly in this quote by a Siberian shaman:

 “The majority of people that come visit me, I tell them: Your trouble is that you do not live your own life.
 If you lived your own life then why would you get into someone else’s life?
 To allow yourself to diagnose things, to give advices when you were not asked for them.
 That’s when you cease living for yourself and start living someone else’s life.
 To begin to interfere with others.
 And conflicts begin.
 You have to learn to live first, and become such so that you can give yourself to the world.
 To become a gift.
 It’s the state when you give yourself as a blessing.”

-Restoring Earth’s soils, air, water, biodiversity, and beauty while learning how to feed, house, and clothe ourselves (without repeating the destruction) should keep us all busy–and employed–for a while.
+Restoring Earth’s soils, air, water, biodiversity, and beauty while learning how to feed, house, and clothe ourselves (without repeating the destruction) should keep us all busy–employed and working together–for a while.